openhab/org.openhab.binding.zwave/doc/inovelli/lzw31dimmer_0_0.md

 ### Parameter 4: Ramp Rate ( Z-wave)

-How fast or slow the light turns on / off via the network How fast or slow the light turns on when you turn the switch ON to OFF or OFF to ON remotely.
+How fast or slow the light turns on / off via the network

-0=instant on, 1=1 second, 100=100 seconds, 101=keep in sync with Parameter 1
+<p&gtHow fast or slow the light turns on when you turn the switch ON to OFF or OFF to ON remotely.</p&gt <p&gt0=instant on, 1=1 second, 100=100 seconds, 101=keep in sync with Parameter 1</p&gt
 Values in the range 0 to 101 may be set.

 The manufacturer defined default value is ```101```.